Water supply and sanitation in Chile: 1998-2004: Privatization

 Contrary to the case of many other Latin American cities where the private sector was asked to provide services, the Chilean service providers were financially self-sufficient when the private sector took responsibility for them.
 The public companies had been prepared to gradually improve efficiency and profitability since the legal reforms of 1988-1990.
 This may explain the stable process of private sector participation compared to other Latin American cases.
 A factor that explains the continuity of sector policies during various administrations is the fact that all Presidents since Chile's return to democracy in 1990 belonged to the same Coalition of Parties for Democracy.

 The privatization was carried out in stages, beginning with the five largest of the 13 regional water companies serving more than 75% of users.
 Because of the staging, it is possible to compare the performance of the privatized and public utilities at that time.
 This comparison shows that from 1998 to 2001 private companies invested substantially more than public companies and - unlike the public companies - increased their labor productivity significantly.
 Tariffs increased for both types of companies, but more so for the privatized ones.
 However, according to one study, "in Chile a social consensus emerged that has made the higher water rates acceptable given the improvements in service quality and the addition of new services such as wastewater treatment."

 The participation of the private sector occurred in two different ways.
-From 1998 to 2001, when the biggest companies were privatized, the majority of their shares were sold to the private actors.
+From 1998 to 2001, when the biggest companies were privatized, the majority of their shares were sold to private actors.
 The government then decided to not continue to sell parts of the companies, but to transfer the operation rights of the companies to private actors for 30 years between 2001 and 2004.
-This latter way of private sector participation, also known as concession, differs substantially from selling shares of the companies because the infrastructure remains property of the Chilean state.
+This latter way of private sector participation, also known as a concession, differs substantially from selling shares of the companies because the infrastructure remains the property of the Chilean state.
 All seven companies which were privatized in the second way merged in 2005, assuming the name ESSAN.

-According to the World Bank's Private Participation in Infrastructure database, investment commitments by the private sector in Chile's water and sanitation sector reached US$5.7 bn in 1993–2005 through 20 projects, with US$4 bn of commitments made in 1999 alone through 4 projects.
+According to the World Bank's Private Participation in Infrastructure database, investment commitments by the private sector in Chile's water and sanitation sector reached 5.7 billion USD in 1993–2005 through 20 projects, with 4 billion USD of commitments made in 1999 alone through 4 projects.
 7 projects were divestitures, 10 were concessions and 3 were greenfield projects in wastewater treatment plants.

 The Socialist Presidents Ricardo Lagos (2000–2006) and Michelle Bachelet (2006-2010, 2014-2018) maintained the basic institutional structure of the sector established under previous governments based on private service provision, means-targeted subsidies and regulation by a public, autonomous regulator.